Working with text and numbers#

 Manipulating character strings#

-Here we demonstrate some of the most useful string manipulation techniques, such as splitting strings based on a given character, replacing characters with new ones, slicing strings, etc. The aim is to produce a list of weather station locations in Helsinki that are represented in uppercase text (i.e., KUMPULA, KAISANIEMI, HARMAJA).
-The text that we will begin working with is below:
+Here we demonstrate some of the most useful string manipulation techniques, such as splitting strings based on a given character, replacing characters with new ones, slicing strings, concatenating strings, etc. The aim is to produce two lines of text that contain a list of weather station locations in Helsinki in uppercase:

 text = "Stations: Helsinki Kumpula, Helsinki Kaisaniemi, Helsinki Harmaja"